Ouranosinc/Magpie/docs/authentication.rst

 Using any of the :term:`External Providers` will tell `Magpie` to interrogate the configured identity URL of that provider and use the credentials to attempt :term:`Authentication`.
 If successful, the response returned by that :term:`Provider` should be parsed by `Magpie` in order to determine which corresponding local :term:`User` profile it refers to.
-After validation, the :term:`Logged User` will be :term:`Authenticated` and following requests will be applicable using the same ``Cookie`` methodology as when using normal local provider procedure.
+After validation, the :term:`Logged User` will be authenticated and following requests will be applicable using the same ``Cookie`` methodology as when using normal local provider procedure.
 See :ref:`Authentication Headers` for more details on that matter.